Browse by Medical Category

 Call to request an appointment or referral

 The Heart Valve Program at the Massachusetts General Hospital Corrigan Minehan Heart Center provides a multidisciplinary team of experts to manage complex and common valve diseases.
-In this unique program, a cardiologist, echocardiographer and cardiac surgeon work together to:
+In this unique program, specialists in valvular heart disease, cardiac imaging, interventional cardiology, cardiac surgery and cardiac anesthesia work together to:

 A patient's initial evaluation in the Heart Valve Program includes a full assessment, with a determination of whether or not an intervention is necessary, and if so, which procedure is most appropriate for the patient's specific condition.

 Our physicians have seen the full spectrum of heart valve disorders and are experienced in treating the following conditions:

 Interventional cardiologists within the Heart Valve Program are leaders in catheter-based approaches to valve disease and perform a range of procedures, including:

 Our expert cardiac surgeons offer the following open surgical procedures: